What is cystic acne?

 This particular mechanism is similar to that of spironolactone, a cardiovascular drug often prescribed to treat acne.
 The typical recommended starting dosage is 75 to 100mg daily, although good results beginning at 200 mg a day have been reported.
 Again, it's essential to consult with your doctor regarding the dosage.

 Research shows that DIM supplements can help reduce the buildup of new fat cells and the fat accumulation in existing fat cells.
 The DIM-induced increase in "good" estrogen metabolites may also help protect stressed muscle cells, allowing more efficient repair and growth.
-A recent study from UC Berkeley has suggested that DIM is a powerful natural immune system booster.
+In addition, a recent study from UC Berkeley has suggested that DIM is a powerful natural immune system booster.
 This study has shown that DIM increased the proteins' levels (cytokines) and cells (lymphocytes) involved in the immune response to external threats.

 Best DIM Supplements for cystic acne in adult females